hardingrichard/ci-pp3-pydle/README.md

 * Users to test their vocabulary and possibly learn new words!
 * Have familiarity with the game Wordle so that new users can easily pick up. and start playing fairly intuitively.
+* Provide the user with feedback on their entries and win/loss outcome.

 ### User Goals
 * Pick up a game that is engaging and challenging to play.